 The petitioners, Louis Lozano and Eric Mitchell, former police officers for the city of Los Angeles, were fired in 2017 after they were found to have ignored a commanding officer’s request for assistance in handling an in-progress robbery at a nearby Macy’s.

-Lozano and Mitchell were on foot patrol on Apr 15, 2017, in the Crenshaw neighborhood, in what their supervisors termed a busy Saturday.
+Lozano and Mitchell were on foot patrol on Apr 15, 2017, in the Crenshaw neighbourhood, in what their supervisors termed a busy Saturday.

 Calls began coming in about a robbery at a Macy’s, with multiple suspects, and Lozano and Mitchell were asked to drive to the area and join the response but failed to reply.
 Sergeant Jose Gomez, their patrol supervisor, asked the pair later that day why they failed to respond, and they said that they hadn’t heard the calls.